Brexit – what does the EU-UK trade deal mean for NZ companies

 Sanitary Measures Applicable to Trade in Live Animals and Animal Products (the Veterinary Agreement)

 Mutual Recognition in Relation to Conformity Assessment (the Mutual Recognition Agreement)

 Customs Agreement for Mutual Assistance on Administrative Matters.

-These agreements are intended to come into effect at the conclusion of the transition period.
-They will ensure continuation of arrangements New Zealand currently has in place with the UK as a result of similar agreements concluded earlier between New Zealand and the EU.
+These agreements came into effect on 1 January 2021 at the conclusion of the transition period.
+These agreements ensure continuation of arrangements New Zealand had in place with the UK as a result of similar agreements concluded earlier between New Zealand and the EU.
 (Read a statement containing more detail on the Veterinary Agreement and Mutual Recognition Agreement.)

 We also have continuity arrangements in place for:

 conformity checks for the inspection of fresh fruit and vegetables prior to export (in New Zealand's case, specifically apples, pears and kiwifruit)